uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 And, there are more options for things like slicing an array, popping from the front/back, etc. A few things to note:

-* JS arrays/lists allow for hetergenous types!
+* JS arrays/lists allow for heterogeneous types!
 * They are a linked list, stack, and queue all conveniently packaged into one data structure!
 * You can initialize an empty array too, like so: `let arr = [];`
 * **an array is an object**

 That's right, this array was an object.
 Under the hood, when we called `let arr`, we "called the constructor for an array" (not... entirely true).
 Then, when we do things like `.length` or `.push()`, we're accessing variables or using class functions respectively!

-This is the case for *every data type* in Javascript, including the primitve ones we discussed earlier!
+This is the case for *every data type* in Javascript, including the primitive ones we discussed earlier!
 They all stem from one "class" (not entirely true) called `Object`, which has a [wide variety of predefined properties and methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
 You'll probably find the `toString()` method helpful later on.
 This is very similar to how Java works.

 Exactly how do objects work in Javascript?
 Well, they're **key-value** pairs.
 In fact, that makes the `Object` class itself very useful: it's a dictionary!
 If you've heard of JSON (JavaScript Object Notation), this next syntax is going to be quite familiar: